jfga1508/qventus-assessment/README.md

 # This is an assessment from Qventus

-Please run `npm start` to get the application running.
+Please run `npm install` and then `npm start` to get the application running.

 The <Login /> component can be re-used anywhere as pleased with different validation requirements.